michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-09-newsletter.md

 willing to adopt them:

-- **Schnorr signature scheme:** an opt-in feature providing smaller signatures in all cases, much smaller public key and signature data for cooperative multisigs, and faster validation.
-Easier compatibility with scriptless scripts.
+- **Schnorr signature scheme:** an opt-in feature providing smaller signatures in all cases, faster validation, much smaller public key and signature data for cooperative multisigs, and easier compatibility with scriptless scripts.
 See Pieter Wuille's [proposed BIP][schnorr pre-bip].

 - **SIGHASH_NOINPUT_UNSAFE:** the ability to create spends without explicitly referencing which output you want to spend.
 Allows